Tessa BuddleExecutive Director

 Prior to the Pandemic, his work focussed on creative and collective music and performance making, taking inspiration from world-wide cultural movements, and the history, identity and undocumented stories of particular communities and environments.
 He has worked with Collective Encounters since 2012 on projects relating to mental health (‘Other Ways Of Telling’), homelessness, and with veterans (‘Out Of Service’).
 He has more than 30 years’ experience as an artist and an activist.

-Marianne MatuszCo-artistic director (sector development; women & youth)
+Marianne MatuszCo-artistic director (creative development & women)

 Michelle RichardsAssociate Lead Artist